-With the completion of Phase III, MASS MoCA has is become one of the largest contemporary art museums in the country.
+With the completion of Phase III, MASS MoCA has become one of the largest contemporary art museums in the country.

 Two buildings with a combined 130,000 square feet of undeveloped space create exhibit areas for video, film, and multi-media exhibits as well as events, workshops, and storage.
 The design continues Mass MoCA’s “museum within the museum” concept by collaborating with artists, foundations and collectors.
 One collection focuses on 10 pieces by James Turrell.
 Jenny Holzer exhibits her projections in a specially designed gallery, while Laurie Anderson has an active archive and recording studio.
 Major works by Louise Bourgeois and Robert Rauschenberg, together with supportive material, are on long term loan through their foundations.
 Each collection is curated by its author to have its own distinct character.
 MASS MoCA curates the remaining space, with places for changing installation pieces by emerging artists such as Sarah Oppenheimer.